omerwe/polyfun/README.md

 ```
 The snps_file should be a whitespace-delimited file (that can be gzipped) with a header line and at least one of the following two combinations of columns:
 1. SNP, A1, A2 - SNP name, reference allele, alternative allele
-2. CHR, BP, A1, A2 - chromosome, basepair position (in hg19 coordinates), reference allele, alternative allele
+2. CHR, BP, A1, A2 - chromosome, base pair position (in hg19 coordinates), reference allele, alternative allele

 Here is a toy example you can try:
 ```